 Conversely, the dominant economic discourse, particularly among policy makers, tends to see the arts as an expenditure, a liability, a leak in the economy (cf. Potts 2011).
 Any positive external effects of investments in art and culture are not taken into consideration, beyond some kind of ‘luxury you can afford’.
-In this vision, the possibility of economic return is simply not an issue.
 Public spending on art and culture is seen as icing on the cake, which can be permitted in times of prosperity but not in times of economic downturn.
-This perspective largely denies the economic added value of cultural production, which is in turn regarded with suspicion by the world of art and culture.
 The underlying implication is that cutting down on such useless luxuries (‘left-wing hobbies’) can only bring positive economic effects.
-This paradigm is becoming increasingly untenable, as there is an increasing amount of evidence demonstrating that investments in art, culture and creativity in fact benefit the creation of value in various ways.
-Interestingly, there has been relatively little research demonstrating the direct benefits to citizens of the consumption of art and culture by these same citizens.
-What is the value of a culturally developed population, whose citizens have acquired a sensibility to artistic expression, compared to a population whose citizens have not acquired these competences?
-The main reason why there is so little well-founded insight into this issue, has much to do with the methodical complexity such research would entail, in combination with the research tools usually applied by economists for instance.
-Scientists from disciplines other than economics on the other hand are usually less concerned with quantifying the social and economic return value of art and culture.
-Research in the field of economics mainly considers what can be understood as the external, positive effects of investments in art and culture for urban economies: public or private investments have a positive influence on the immediate area surrounding the location where these investments are made.

-Policy makers have a guiding influence on how the relation between art, culture and economy is perceived.
-There is a clear trend of economisation, which we shall examine in the following section.
-Then we shall discuss a number of concrete domains and practices which give shape to the catalysing economic role of art and culture, focusing on recent research and the resulting contemporary insights.
+This paradigm is increasingly untenable, as there is an increasing amount of evidence demonstrating that investments in art, culture and creativity in fact benefit the creation of value in various ways.

-Economisation of cultural policy: entrepreneurship and creative industries
+Recent trends in cultural policy: entrepreneurship and creative industries